Xiaoha-cloud/nasa-project/README.md

 - **Error Handling**: Implement graceful degradation for expired tokens
 - **Monitoring**: Set up alerts for authentication failures
 - **Documentation**: Keep track of key expiration dates

+### Screenshots for Demonstration
+Due to the 24-hour token expiration, we maintain a collection of screenshots in the `docs/screenshots/` folder to demonstrate the application's functionality when live data is unavailable.

+**Screenshot Folder Location**: `docs/screenshots/`

+**Key Screenshots Available**:
+- `homepage-dashboard.png` - Main application dashboard
+- `apod-page.png` - Astronomy Picture of the Day interface
+- `mars-rover-page.png` - Mars Rover photos gallery
+- `neo-dashboard.png` - Near Earth Objects data visualization
+- `search-page.png` - Advanced search functionality
+- `responsive-mobile.png` - Mobile responsive design
+- `data-visualization.png` - Interactive charts and graphs

+**To Add Your Screenshots**:
+1. Navigate to the `docs/screenshots/` folder in the project
+2. Save your screenshots with descriptive names following the convention in `docs/screenshots/README.md`
+3. Update this README to reference your new screenshots
+4. Commit the changes to maintain a visual backup of the application

+This ensures that even when NASA API tokens expire, you can still demonstrate the full functionality and design of the application through these visual references.

 ## Project Evaluation Criteria